Application Deadline: September 16, 2022 (5:00pm Pacific)

 Proposed Research Plan

-1. Personal Statement by the Applicant (up to one page): A personal statement by the applicant describing his/her career goals, future commitment to clinical translational research, and how this research project would help him/her to achieve these goals.
+a.
+Personal Statement by the Applicant (up to half page): A personal statement by the applicant describing his/her career goals, future commitment to clinical translational research, and how this research project would help him/her to achieve these goals.
 Elaborate on future goals, not on the past.
 Stress the new, enhanced research skills and knowledge that will be acquired as a result of the proposed award.
 Address how this award will allow you to accomplish your career/training goals.
 If an applicant has considerable research experience in the same areas as the proposed research, reviewers may find that the program will enhance their research career.

 b.
 Structured Abstract: The abstract is a summary of the proposed research project.
 The following sections must appear as part of the structured abstract (250 word limit):